HIKING IN BERDORF, LUXEMBOURG – MULLERTHAL B2 TRAIL

 In particular, the B2 Local Trail has many highlights along the hike such as:

 The easiest way to get to the beginning of the Mullerthal Trail B2 will be by driving a car.
 From Luxembourg City, you will have to drive the E29 direction Echternach until Bech.
-From there, you just have to follow CR137 road until you reach the parking lot (see map).
+From there, you just have to follow CR137 road until you reach the parking lot (exact location at the map at the end of this blog).

 If you don’t have a car, you can also reach the trailhead by public buses but you will have to take several buses.

-- Backpack with snacks and plenty of water, particularly if you’re doing the hike on a super warm day as we did.
+Backpack with snacks and plenty of water, especially if you’re doing the hike on a super warm day as we did.

 The first part of the trail was relatively easy.
 The trail begins at the top of a “plateau” so the first kilometer was a constant descent while you border the rock formations that you will later explore.